webdevsuperfast/ra-widgets-animate/README.md

 * First release

 ## Upgrade Notice
+1.1.9
+* Updated Animate on Scroll, fixed Disable on Devices and updated translation.

 1.1.8
 * Updated Animate on Scroll to version 2.3.0, author URI and updated translation file.